claranet/terraform-signalfx-detectors/examples/usage/README.md

 - assign values to the underlying [detector resource](https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs/resources/detector) arguments
 - override the "upper" variable per detector or per rule (like for `notifications`)
-- use Terraform synthax to customize the configuration and the behavior of the detectors to meet your requirements
+- use Terraform syntax to customize the configuration and the behavior of the detectors to meet your requirements

-Indeed, if the default configuration should work fine in general it is highly recommended to use these variables to adapat the configuration to your use case (change thresholds and timeframes to make the alerting more strict or tolerant) or simply to enjoy all features of the module (enabling detectors which are disabled by default).
+Indeed, if the default configuration should work fine in general it is highly recommended to use these variables to adapt the configuration to your use case (change thresholds and time frames to make the alerting more strict or tolerant) or simply to enjoy all features of the module (enabling detectors which are disabled by default).

 The [advanced.tf](advanced.tf) file imports the same module than before but with common configurations changes.